AlteriaX/WuWa-Configs/[Unmaintained] Android/README.md

 Try not to ask me questions, I'm not that interested in doing configs for Android.

-On newer Android versions you need to use Shizuku to access the data folder, won't write a guide for this so do a Google search about it.
+On newer Android versions you need to use Shizuku (or any other alternative) to access the data folder, won't write a guide for this so do a Google search about it.

 Config location for Android: